Induction, recursion, replacement and the ordinals

 slides (scanned PDF) NB: This file is a 21Mb scanned image of a merged collection of overhead projector slides from several lectures.

-All of the material in this paper is superseded by Well founded coalgebras and recursion above.
+This manuscript is obsolete and only included here for the historical record.
+All of the material in it is superseded by Well founded coalgebras and recursion above.

 The Fixed Point Property in Synthetic Domain Theory